RTEMS/rtems-docs/c-user/interrupt_manager.rst

     This directive will not cause the calling task to be preempted.

-    This directive is only available in uni-processor configurations.
+    This directive is only available in uniprocessor configurations.
 The directive ``rtems_interrupt_local_disable`` is available in all
     configurations.